pkmn/ps/FAQ.md

 The release schedule for each package depends on when Pokémon Showdown updates a particular part of its codebase and whether a sufficient quantity and quality of changes have landed to justify the overhead of a release.
-If there are large breaking changes in `smogon/pokemon-showdown` there may be some increased latency before a release.
+If there are large breaking changes in `smogon/pokemon-showdown` or `smogon/pokemon-showdown-client` there may be some increased latency before a release.

 `pkmn/ps`'s [SLO](https://en.wikipedia.org/wiki/Service-level_objective) is to update at *worst* once a month, but will aim to release approximately weekly.
 Pokémon Showdown often runs on the